 According to an Eventbrite study, “more than 3 in 4 millennials (78%) would choose to spend money on a desirable experience or event over buying something desirable, and 55% of millennials say they’re spending more on events and live experiences than ever before.”

 In an effort to experience rather than buy, young adults are shelling out serious cash for concerts, races, obstacle courses, travel and more.
 It’s the perfect opportunity for event marketers, and they’re catching on.
-Bellwether research recently found that event marketing is topping growth in the entire marketing field – it grew almost 10% just in Q3 2016 alone!
+Event marketing is topping growth in the entire marketing field.

 A lot of companies are catching on to the fact that the more immersive and memorable their events are, the more it influences their attendees and even onlookers.